harvard-lil/capstone/capstone/capweb/templates/docs/02_site_features/03_api.md

 ### Search Syntax

-The `search` field supports Elasticsearch [Simple Query String Syntax](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/query-dsl-simple-query-string-query.html#_simple_query_string_syntax)
+The `search` field supports Elasticsearch [Simple Query String Syntax](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/query-dsl-simple-query-string-query.html#_simple_query_string_syntax).
-For example, you can use `"quotes"` to search by phrase and `-negation` to exclude cases with matching terms.
+For example, you can use `"quotation marks around your search string"` to search by phrase and prefix words with a minus sign to exclude cases with matching terms.

 ### Examples